dgaines2/vasp_manager/README.md

 ## Notes

-*The current implementation has only been tested on Linux and Mac OS, and it relies on the unix utilities `cat` and `grep`.*
+*The current implementation has only been tested on Linux and Mac OS.*

 *At this point, KPOINT generation is handled through the KSPACING tag in the INCAR, but future versions will be able to specify KPPRA or a manual